In our 2017-2022 grant, we held three Flexible Funding calls, funding 24 projects.

 In 2017-2019, we also ran the Scientific Council Collaboration Fund (SCCF), in association with the UKCCSRC Programme Conference.
 Information about the success projects and their outcomes can be found by clicking on the link.

 In our previous grant (2017-2022), we funded a programme of core research on carbon capture and storage (CCS).
 It was split into three main themes, which are interconnected:

 - Capture, along with combined capture and systems projects (Theme A)

 Our capture projects focused on improving the performance and costs of CO2 capture technologies and systems, including integration with hydrogen, to ensure CCS scale up to a larger commercial scale.
 The two main threads running through the theme were biomass-enhanced CCS and advanced solid looping cycles.
 Both these threads encompass basic laboratory research, appropriate scale-up, detailed modelling and incorporation of the detailed models into UK systems models.

 - Transport and storage (Theme B)

-Our storage projects look at CO2 transport, injection, migration and storage.
+Our storage projects looked at CO2 transport, injection, migration and storage.
 A large number of potential offshore storage sites lie beneath the North Sea with a capacity of many tens of billions of tonnes of injected CO2.
 This is a significant potential commercial asset for the UK.
 The Oxburgh report highlights that uncertainties in long-term storage security and the transfer of long-term liability are currently impeding the deployment of CCS.
-Our core research will focus on pressure propagation (WP B1) and plume migration (WP B2) within structurally and stratigraphically heterogeneous reservoirs.
+Our core research focused on pressure propagation (WP B1) and plume migration (WP B2) within structurally and stratigraphically heterogeneous reservoirs.
 The work will help to address poorly-known aspects of geomechanical security, plume stability and site monitorability through a deliberately connected and integrated scale-up with laboratory, outcrop, and field-scale studies.